gravicappa/shen_run/README.md

 ## Installing

   For each shen implementation you can build separate version of shen_run.
-If you wan't to build shen_run for shen-clisp then
+If you want to build shen_run for shen-clisp then

     mkdir clisp
     cp config.def.h clisp/config.h.